-Generally, the performance evaluation is conducted in June each year and done in the form of a structured questionnaire circulated to all Directors, asking them to rate the performance of the Board and its Committees in a number of strategic areas and provide a rationale for any low rating.
+Generally, the performance evaluation is conducted in November each year and done in the form of a structured questionnaire circulated to all Directors, asking them to rate the performance of the Board and its Committees in a number of strategic areas and provide a rationale for any low rating.
 Results are analyzed by the Chairman and Legal Counsel and any key themes are reported and discussed with the Board.
 Any recommendations arising from such review which are designed to specifically address any issues identified are implemented by the Board.

-The annual performance evaluation for 2020, which was conducted in November, resulted in recommendations, which are being implemented by the Board, to bring gender diversity and market commercialisation expertise on the Board and allocate more time at Board meetings to consider business development and opportunities to grow the business.
+The annual performance evaluation for 2021 resulted in recommendations, which are being implemented by the Board, to increase gender diversity and provide more opportunities for the Board to have contact with senior management.